 In August 2020 a new settlement agreement was received, taking into account the report of the contradictory expert appraisal, which had been quite beneficial for VC, significantly reducing the amount to be paid.
-However, the appeal has been pursued and an Economic Administrative Claim has been filed against the new settlement proposal.
+However, an appeal has continued, currently the procedure is in the administrative litigation phase, as the Administrative Economic Claim filed against the new settlement proposal has been rejected.